shichen137035/statistics_web_java/README.md

-# statistics_web_java
+# Introduction
-Website for statistics course
+This is the project for the website of course-foundation of statistic.